 Afsana et al conducted study November 1998 and January 1999 in a district located 300 km north of the capital city of Dhaka to determine the challengesof rural Bangladeshi women's needs in delivery care.
-Despite initiatives and interventions undertaken at national and international levels, maternal health were still neglected in Bangladesh, and the maternal mortality ratio remainedone of the highest in the world.
+Despite initiatives and interventions undertaken at national and international levels, maternal health were still neglected in Bangladesh, and the maternal mortality ratio remained one of the highest in the world.
 In order to improve rural women's access to maternity care, in 1996 the Bangladesh Rural Advancement Committee (BRAC) instituted services for birthing women in

 2 1 health facilities in eachThana (Block/Ward).
 The study reported research conducted over three years, based on interviews with women who gave birth in one BRAC Health Centre [BHC) and women who gave birth at home, interviews with staff of the BHC and observation of providerpatient relations.
 Acceptance of delivery in a health facility by rural women is still minimal.
-Most women only attended the BHC due to complications, yet the BHC was unable to handle most complications and referred women to the district hospital, where they received poor quality care.
+Most women only attended the BHC due to complications, yet the BHC was unable to handle most complications and referred women to the district hospital, wherethey received poor quality care.
 Cost, fear of hospitals and the stigma of an 'abnormal 'birth were also important constraints.
 Female paramedics who attended normal deliveries were praised for being caring, but made women deliver lying down, did not always use aseptic procedures and were too busy to give information, making birth a passive experience.
-Recommendations to provide comprehensive emergency obstetric care at the BHC and upgrade staff skills, introduce rural health insurance and others have already begun tobe implemented.
+Recommendations toprovide comprehensive emergency obstetric care at the BHC and upgrade staff skills, introduce rural health insurance and others have already begun tobe implemented11.

 Koblinsky et al analysed national level data from several south Asian countries which reduced the MMR drastically since 1950 and showed that maternal deaths could be reduced by providing training to dais or professionals developing a partnership with dais, however it required apart from political will, effective outreach and referral mechanisms that support traditional system of birthing.
-Experiences from Malaysia and Sri Lanka show that women are willing to move from home based to facility based careif transport and services are made free for all, if there is improved awarenessand also assured quality of service at the facilities.

-Niveditha et al did a Cross-sectional survey in urban slums of Delhi concluded in there study that high prevalence of home births conducted by TBA among the urban poor of north-east district of Delhi.
-Fear of surgical procedures, unfamiliarity with hospital surroundings, and lack of help for childcare and loss of wages were some of the reasons that drove women to choose home births.
+Experiences from Malaysia and Sri Lanka show that women are willing to move from home based to facility based careif transport and services are made free for all, if there is improved awarenessand also assured quality of service at the facilities.4 procedures, unfamiliarity with hospital surroundings, and lack of help for childcare and loss of wages were some of the reasons that drove women to choose home births.
 Other predictors of home births were low literacy, higher parity and migrant status.
-Concordance between results derived fromqualitative and quantitative data lends greater credibility to these findings.
+Concordance between results derived from qualitative and quantitative data lends greater credibility to these findings.

+Niveditha et al8 did a Cross-sectional survey in urban slums of Delhi concluded in there study that high prevalence of home births conducted by TBA among the urban poor of north-east district of Delhi.
+Fear of surgical

-The prevalence and reasons for home births in the Study were similar to thatfound in most other urban surveys from India.
+The prevalence and reasons for home births in the Study were similar to thatfound in most other urban surveys ^{12,13} from India.